soflyy/breakdance-developer-docs/external-dependencies/readme.md

 By doing so, you will also need to update the ScrollTrigger version to match the GSAP version.

-> Note
+## Notes

-> You don't need to register an external dependency if you don't want to reuse it in other elements in Element Studio.
+1. You don't need to register an external dependency if you don't want to reuse it in other elements in Element Studio.
+You can just use the URL directly in your element.
-> You can just use the URL directly in your element.
+2. Variables that are defined in camelCase must be used as snake_case on Element Studio.